deco-builder/meal-u-api/README.md

 ## Features

-- User authentication (with JWT-based access and refresh tokens)
+- **User authentication (with JWT-based access and refresh tokens)**: Secure login and registration system utilizing JSON Wen Tokens
-- Role-based permissions for `Client`, `Warehouse`, and `Courier` users
+- **Role-based permissions**: Role-specific access for different user types, including `Client`, `Warehouse`, and `Courier`
-- Ingredient management with dynamic pricing based on preparation type
+- **Ingredient Management**: Full CRUD (Create, Read, Update, Delete) operations for managing ingredients, with dynamic pricing based on freshness, preparation type, and supplier data.

-- Recipe and mealkit management with the nutrition details
+- **Recipe and Meal Kit Management**: Allows users to create, customize, and manage recipes and meal kits.
+Includes detailed nutritional information for each meal kit, such as calories, macronutrients, and dietary tags.

-- Order management including cart, checkout, processing and delivery
+- **Order Management**: Order management system with features including cart functionality, checkout process, order tracking, and delivery status updates.

-- Integration with AWS S3 for image storage
+- **AWS S3 Integration for Image Storage**

+- **Customizable Nutrition and Dietary Preferences**: Users can set and update their dietary preferences and allergies.

+- **Community Engagement System**: Support for recipe sharing and social interactions, allowing users to like, and comment recipes.

+- **Incentive and Reward System**: Logic for tracking recipe popularity and issuing rewards to users when their shared recipes reach a certain threshold of likes or orders.

+- **Secure Delivery and Pickup Management**: Manage secure pickups from designated campus locker locations.
+Uses QR codes or passcodes for locker access.

 ---